DG1001/RoadWeave/doc/usage.md

   - 🟢 Green: Photo entries
   - 🔴 Red: Voice entries
 - Click markers for popup details
+- **Click-to-Jump Navigation**: Click content in map popups to jump directly to that entry in the blog:
+  - **Photos**: Click mini-images to jump to full photo in story
+  - **Text**: Click text snippets (with blue borders) to jump to content
+  - **Audio**: Click "🎵 Jump to story" buttons to navigate to audio entries
+- **Smart Navigation**: Automatically clears date filters when needed to show target content
 - Automatic map centering on first entry

 **Expandable Details:**